cfpdx-401JS-spring-2017/in-class-work/week06_react-intro/may17_intro-to-modern-SPA/README.md

 	1. Application layer
 		* React offers a whole new paradigm
 	1. Let focus on build or app, but not both.
-	1. App more relvent to help you care about build system
+	1. App more relevent to start with.
+Then you can care about details of build system
 	1. Enter `create-react-app`...

 ## Why React?